 Keep in mind that job titles and job descriptions alone can’t determine whether this test is met.
 It is the actual job tasks that matter.
 For example, if you give someone the job title “Director of Facilities Operations,” but they are functioning as the janitor, doing maintenance and cleaning floors, this rule would require you to classify that employee as nonexempt.
 This test was put in place to prevent companies from circumventing overtime rules with inflated job titles.

 - Executive: Requires that a person in the job role supervises two or more full-time employees.
-Management of employees is the primary task of the job, and the person in the job provides input on decisions affecting those team members—like hiring, firing, job promotions, or work assignments.
+Management of employees is the primary task of the job, and the person with the job provides input on decisions affecting those team members, like hiring, firing, job promotions, or work assignments.
 Often, this includes people managers and sometimes supervisors.

 - Professional: Includes jobs in “learned” and “creative” professions like doctors, lawyers, graphic designers, and engineers.
 These professional roles are generally considered to be exempt.
 Professional applies to those jobs that require an advanced degree past high school.